Mediagone/symfony-powerpack/README.md

 }
 ```
 This way, the converter will be able to fetch the user by Id if an `userId` parameter is supplied to the controller, or by its Name if the given parameter is `userName`.
-It also work the same for GET, POST or route's attributes.

 In other words, the request parameter name is the concatenation of the *controller's argument name* and the *handler's array key*.

+Again, it works the same for GET, POST or route's attributes.

 ```php
 use App\Entity\User;
 use Symfony\Component\Routing\Annotation\Route;